GaelGil/GaelGil.github.io/_posts/2021-06-22-spotify_playlist.markdown

 Here is an example

 # How I created it
-My initial idea was to create a python module to turn youtube playlists into spotify playlists after I saw it in a video.
-One of the library that was used in the video wasn't available anymore so I created something else.
+My initial idea was to create a python module to turn youtube playlists into spotify playlists after I saw it in a youtube video [here](#).
+One of the libraries that was used in the video wasn't available anymore so I created something else.

 # The project
-This can be used with and without twitter.
+This project can be used to on it's own.
+If you want to create playlists for yourself you can clone the project and use your own api keys.
+You can also combine it with twitter to have a twitter bot taking requests and then returning a link to the playlist once done.